Prospectus

 ARE THE IMAGES USED TO JUDGE THE ARTWORK?

 No. All artwork is seen in person by our juror (with the exception of Lāna‘i).
-HOWEVER, we do require 1 representative image of each of your submissions to be uploaded when you register.
+HOWEVER, we do strongly suggest one representative image of each of your submissions to be uploaded when you register.
 We do this because of our unique situation where work is juried on different islands.
 Before the juror begins, we send them a document that has the image of your work, the title, the media description, and your statement.
 This helps the juror become familiar with your work, and gives them a sense of the submissions from across the entire state.

 We suggest JPEG or JPG images, under 5MB and at least 1200 pixels or larger on the longest side.
 Here are a couple of videos that can help you photograph your 3D Art with a smartphone: